If a bully picks on me, should I fight back?

 Fighting can get dangerous.
-A fight can lead to serious injuries.
+A fight sometimes leads to serious injuries.
 The bully might have a weapon.
 Fighting may make the bully feel he or she has to come back later with a weapon or friends to help — and the whole thing can get out of control.

-What can people who are being bullied do to feel more in control and able to defend themselves?
-If you're being bullied, talk with a responsible adult, such as a parent, teacher, counselor, or coach.
+So, what can people who are being bullied do to feel more in control and able to defend themselves?
+If you're being bullied, talk with a trusted adult, such as a parent, teacher, counselor, or coach.
 They can get involved to help.
 Most schools do not tolerate bullies and have strict anti-bullying rules.

 In some cases, it also might be necessary to get help from the police.
 After all, if a bully physically attacks someone, it's assault — and that's a crime.
 If a bully uses a weapon or threatens to use one, it can result in severe penalties for the bully, including expulsion from school, arrest, and even prison.

 For people who want to build skills and improve confidence, taking self-defense classes can help.
 Even for people who never need to use self-defense skills, just learning them can be very helpful.

 In a few rare situations, fighting back may be the only way out at that moment.
 Fighting back physically is only a good idea when there is no other choice to avoid injury.
 But in almost all other cases, there are better, more effective, and safer choices.

 Reviewed by: Neil Izenberg, MD, and D'Arcy Lyness, PhD

 *Names have been changed to protect user privacy.

 |NSTeens This site for teens offers advice on topics like online safety, social networking, and cyberbullying.|